By Marcin Wojtyczka

 - Maintain the course

-- Important not to sail beam-on to the seas, switch to running or to beating
+- Important not to sail beam-on to the seas especially if the sea is confused or breaking, switch to running (vessel oriented with the stern into the waves) or to beating (with the bow into the waves)

-- Using the selfsteering as long as possible with somebody near the helm, who takes the wheel if necessary
+- Using the self-steering as long as possible with somebody near the helm, who takes the wheel if necessary or forereaching with a wheel lashed with a stretchy line

 - Upwind course: